Project: Robot 2

 The program published here is under the copyright of Albert Zeyer.
 In that case there is the source code to download, it is under the LGPL-licence.
 Distributions of it are only allowed with a reference to this page.

 - Other projects

 Albert Zeyer (Mail) Homepage with many open source projects including source code, artworks, both images and music, pictures and some writings about technical stuff, tutorials and some stories.

-You are the 922580th human, who looks closely at this site.
+You are the 927767th guy, who was able to find this site.

 The code can be seen here.
 Please contact me if you find any problems. :)